bobwirka/NodeClientServer/README.md

 The package.json file was updated to use this script, so starting the application with 'npm start' will do the same thing as executing start.sh.

+You can compile the project with "Ctrl-Shift-B" while in Visual Studio Code.

 **BONUS FEATURE**

 Added window resize to 'client/index.ts' so that if the browser is started as a new window in